rjkviegas/course/apprenticeship_module_outlines.md

 Stretch:
 * Test classes in isolation using mocking and dependency injection
 * Apply some basic OOP principles in tightly focussed exercises

+#### The broader course goals relevant to this module are...

+* I can write standards-compliant, clean object-oriented code
+* I test-drive my code
+* I can design a system

 ### Exercises for self-directed learning